Corrupted-Brain/admin-panel-finder-1/README.txt

 version: 0.1
 author: Randeep Singh (Gr3atwh173)

+Note: Use of this program for illegal purposes is strictly forbidden.
+Use it at your own risk.

 Use this script to find the link for the admin panel of a website.
 There is a 'default.txt' file included in this ripo that you can use.
 Alternatively, you can create/download your own lists.